5 Best Nike Hiit Shoes in 2024

 If you need shoes that can handle the heat of punishing workouts, the Nike HIIT shoes will definitely fit the bill.
 The intense nature of this cardiovascular training regimen pushes your body to the limits.
 That’s why you need the right footwear that’s specifically built for this purpose.

 The great benefits of high-intensity interval training are undeniable.
-But it also requires shoes that can handle the complexity of these high-impact workouts.
+However, it also requires shoes that can handle the complexity of these high-impact workouts.
 From Nike Free Metcon models to the ZoomX SuperRep series, you have solid choices to select from that deliver performance, ankle support, and extra comfort.

 How we test training shoes